 The Center for the Science and Culture of Healthcare

-Dimensions is a premier academic enrichment program designed to creatively prepare students for successful careers in a variety of health professions, such as medicine, dentistry, health care administration, and veterinary medicine.
+Dimensions is a premier academic enrichment program designed to creatively prepare students for successful careers in a variety of health professions, such as medicine, dentistry, physician assistant, biomedical research, health care administration, and veterinary medicine.
 Dimensions was conceived by Dr. Larry Dorr '63 after noting that too many residents and fellows were educated in a scientific tunnel.

 "Having superior medical/scientific skills is not enough," observed Dr. Dorr.
 "If you are not capable of demonstrating concern, giving the patient confidence in your treatment and communicating what you are trying to do to give them a positive attitude, your effectiveness as a health care professional ultimately will be limited."

 This undergraduate program is believed to be the first of its kind to place meaningful emphasis on the art of healing as well as on the science and treatment of disease.

 Dimensions is defined and guided by a set of operating principles, listed briefly here and described more fully on our Five Points of Distinction page.

 - An uncommon infusion of the humanities and social sciences

 - Professional sculpting

 Student & Programmatic Support